Compliance requirements

 Qualification criteria and exclusion grounds

-The bidder must be registered in the business register for construction activities covering general building works, indoor climate systems, and building-internal or associated water supply or sewerage systems.
-For electrical works, the bidder must also have a business register notification for electrical works covering the construction, including installation, of electrical installations.
-The registration requirement does not apply to a foreign bidder, but such bidder must prove its competence with equivalent evidence.
+The bidder must be registered in the business register for construction activities covering general construction, indoor climate systems, and internal water supply or sewerage systems.
+For electrical works, the bidder must also have the relevant electrical works notice for electrical installation construction, including installation.
+Foreign bidders may prove equivalent competence with an equivalent document.

-The bidder’s net turnover for the financial year preceding the start of the procurement procedure must be at least equal to twice the estimated contract value excluding VAT; the exact amount must be entered to the nearest euro.
-The bidder must also confirm that it can provide, by the contract signing date at the latest or within 10 calendar days after signing, a performance-period security amounting to 5% of the contract value.
-The security may be provided as a bank or financial institution guarantee, by depositing the amount into the beneficiary’s bank account, or by depositing it with a notary, provided that the beneficiary remains the entitled party throughout the construction period.
+Financially, the bidder’s net turnover for the financial year preceding the start of the procurement procedure must be at least equal to twice the expected contract value excluding VAT.
+The bidder must also be able, by the contract date or within 10 calendar days after signing, to provide a performance guarantee equal to 5% of the contract value; a deposit to the contracting authority’s account or a notary account is also accepted if the beneficiary remains the contracting authority throughout the construction period.

-The team must include a project manager with at least level 6 construction engineer qualification specialising in building construction, or level 6 construction manager qualification specialising in general building works.
-There must also be a site manager with at least level 5 construction foreman qualification specialising in general building works, a ventilation and heating systems specialist with at least level 6 heating, ventilation and cooling engineer qualification or level 6 construction manager qualification specialising in indoor climate systems, a water supply and sewerage systems specialist with at least the relevant level 6 engineer qualification or level 6 construction manager qualification, and, for electrical works, a person with at least a class B competence certificate or level 6 electrical engineer qualification.
-In addition, the team must include a chartered architect at level 7 responsible for ensuring that the design complies with the European New Bauhaus requirements.
-The names and qualification or competence certificate numbers of all these persons must be provided, and a foreign bidder may rely on equivalent competence.
+The team must include a project manager with at least level 6 construction engineer or construction manager qualification, an object/site manager with at least level 5 construction foreman qualification, a ventilation and heating systems specialist with the required level 6 competence or equivalent, a water supply and sewerage systems specialist with the required level 6 competence or equivalent, an electrical works specialist with at least a class B competence certificate or level 6 electrical engineer qualification, and a level 7 authorised architect responsible for compliance with the European New Bauhaus requirements.
+The relevant persons must be named and their certificate numbers provided.
+The machine-readable notice also mentions a quality management system and an environmental management system in construction, but the exact requirement was not fully visible and must be checked in the official tender documents.